When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Momentum Extragradient via Chebyshev Polynomials

-Notice that the Chebyshev polynomial-based expression of EGM in \eqref{eq:res-poly-extra-mom-cheby} and that of GDM in \eqref{eq:res-poly-gdm-cheby} are identical except for the link functions $\sigma(\lambda)$ and $\xi(\lambda)$, which enter as arguments in $T_t(\cdot)$ and $U_t(\cdot)$.
-This difference in link functions is crucial, as the Chebyshev polynomials behave very differently based on the domain, as shown in the following lemma. \begin{lemma}[\cite{goujaud2022cyclical}] Let $z$ be a complex number.
-The sequence grows exponentially in $t$ for $z \notin [-1, 1]$, while in that interval, the following bounds hold: \end{lemma} Therefore, to study the convergence behavior of EGM, we are interested in the case where the set of step sizes and the momentum parameters lead to $|\sigma(\lambda)| \leq 1$, so that we can use the bounds in \eqref{eq:chebyshev-complex}.
-We call the set of hyperparameters such that the image of the link function lies in the interval $[-1, 1]$ as the \textit{robust region}, i.e., $\sigma^{-1}([-1, 1]).$
+\end{lemma} Therefore, to study the optimal convergence behavior of MEG, we are interested in the case where the set of step sizes and the momentum parameters lead to $|\sigma(\lambda; h, \gamma, m)| \leq 1$ so that we can use the bounds in \eqref{eq:chebyshev-complex}.
+We will refer to those sets of eigenvalues and hyperparameters as the \emph{robust region}, as defined below. \begin{definition}[Robust region of MEG] Consider the MEG method in \eqref{eq:extra-gradient-momentum} expressed via Chebyshev polynomials, as in \eqref{eq:res-poly-extra-mom-cheby}.
+We define the set of eigenvalues and hyperparameters such that the image of the link function $\sigma(\lambda; h, \gamma, m)$ lies in the interval $[-1, 1]$ as the \textbf{robust region}, and denote it with $\sigma^{-1}([-1, 1]).$ \end{definition}

+Although polynomial-based analysis requires the assumption that the vector field is affine, it captures intuitive insights into how various algorithms behave in different settings, as we remark below.

+\begin{remark} From the definition of $\xi(\lambda)$ in \eqref{eq:res-poly-gdm-cheby}, one can infer why negative momentum can help the convergence of GDM \citep{gidel2019negative} when $\lambda \in \mathbb{R}_+$: it forces GDM to stay within the robust region, $|\xi(\lambda)| \leq 1.$ One can also infer the divergence of GDM in the presence of complex eigenvalues, unless, for instance, complex momentum is used \citep{lorraine2022complex}.
+Similarly, the residual polynomial of GD is $P_t^{\text{GD}}(\lambda) = (1- h \lambda)^t$ \citep[Example 4.2]{goujaud2022cyclical}, and can easily diverge in the presence of complex eigenvalues, which can potentially be alleviated by using complex step sizes.
+On the contrary, thanks to the quadratic link function of MEG in \eqref{eq:res-poly-extra-mom-cheby}, it can converge for much wider subsets of complex eigenvalues. \end{remark}

+By analyzing the residual polynomials of MEG, we can also characterize the asymptotic convergence rate of MEG for any combination of hyperparameters, as summarized in the next theorem. \begin{theorem}[Asymptotic convergence rate of MEG] Suppose $v(w) = Aw+b$.
+The asymptotic convergence rate of MEG in \eqref{eq:extra-gradient-momentum} is:\footnote{The reason why we take the $2t$-th root is to normalize by the number of vector field computations; we compare in Section~\ref{sec:conv-rate} the asymptotic rate of MEG in \eqref{eq:meg-asymptotic-rate} with other gradient methods that use a single vector field computation in the recurrences, such as GD and GDM.}